 |||

-MVPs are too M and almost never V. Customers see that, and hate it.
+MVPs are too M(inimum) and almost never V(iable).
+Customers see that, and hate it.

 Instead of shipping the minimum” thing, he says we ought to build something simple” and complete.”
 And customers should love using it too.

-I’m writing about this because it’s a fascinating in-the-wild specimen of the Strawman Fallacy as well as example of New Clothes, two things that affect content designers all the time.
+I’m writing about this because it’s a fascinating in-the-wild specimen of both the Strawman Fallacy and something I call the New Clothes fallacy, two things that affect content designers all the time.

 Strawman fallacy